zacharysgoldberg/Data-Analysis-Sound-Experiment-Project/README.md

 If using linux/unix environment continue with installing packages from requiements.txt file.

 ## Testing
-Once dependencies installed, run 'python freq_sounds.py' in a bash terminal
+Once dependencies installed, run 'python freq_sounds.py' in a bash terminal.